Healthy Homes - Owners & Buyers

 The Residential Property Disclosure Act in Tennessee Code Annotated § 66-5-201 to 210 requires most sellers of residential real estate to complete a disclosure statement.
 The disclosure statement lets the buyers know about the condition of the property.
 Failure to disclosure information can result in the canceling of a contract and can be the basis for legal action.

 The disclosure statement should include the property address and the age of the home.
 Disclosure requires a list of amenities included with the sale and their condition.
 Sellers must report any known defects or malfunctions of structural or mechanical components.
 Disclosure also includes a list of conditions that affect the home such as environmental hazards, encroachments, flood or drainage problems, or remodeling work done without permits or compliance to building codes.
-If you purchased real estate that had preexisting environmental hazards that you were not told about by the seller, then you might need legal counsel.
+If you purchased real estate that had preexisting environmental hazards that you were not told about by the seller, you may wish to seek legal counsel to evaluate your options.

 Former industrial or commercial properties may have hidden environmental hazards.
 Environmental Site Assessments are reports generated about real estate that identifies existing or potential environmental contamination liabilities.
 The analysis often addresses both the underlying land as well as physical improvements to the property.